 Allowance for Doubtful Accounts - The management of the Society considers whether receivable balances are fully collectible.
 If any amounts become uncollectible, they will be charged to bad debts in the statement of activities when that determination is made.
-No allowance has been provided for accounts receivable or grants receivable as of December 31, 2021 and 2020.
-For promises to give, an allowance for doubtful accounts has been provided for as of December 31, 2021 and 2020 in the amount of \$54,000 and \$56,000, respectively.
+An allowance of \$666 and \$4,000 has been provided for accounts receivable or grants receivable as of December 31, 2022 and 2021, respectively.
+For promises to give, an allowance for doubtful accounts has been provided for as of December 31, 2022 and 2021 in the amount of \$79,248 and \$50,000, respectively.